robdelacruz/webcurator/README.md

 This will create a new directory that contains sample input files containing the basic format of an article page, as well as a default *site.conf* configuration file.

-2. Change dir to the <target directory> you specified in *step 1*.
-You'll find the sample input file `article1.txt` which contains the basic format of an input file.
+2. In the target directory you specified from the previous step, you'll find the sample input file `article1.txt` which contains the basic format of an input file.
 Each input file corresponds to a web page that will appear in the target website.
 You can think of the input file as containing a single text article or blog post that will show up in the completed website.

 Sample input file: